Link: Apply now for the Marriott Bonvoy Business® American Express® Card

 Another great status perk for having the Marriott Business Amex is that you get 15 elite nights toward status annually just for having the card.
 Note that several co-branded Marriott credit cards offer this, and you can only receive the benefit once on a personal card and once on a business card.

-This makes it more attainable to earn Platinum Elite status long-term, which is where status really gets valuable.
-Platinum status requires 50 nights, so if you have this card, you’d only need to earn an additional 35 elite nights, and if you also had a personal card, you’d only need to earn an additional 20 elite nights.
+Platinum Elite status requires 50 nights, so if you have this card, you’d only need to earn an additional 35 elite nights, and if you also had a personal card, you’d only need to earn an additional 10-20 elite nights, depending on which card you got.

-This is a reason you really want to get this card — if you don’t have the Marriott Bonvoy Business Card then you won’t be able to earn 30 elite nights toward status annually just from credit cards.
+This is a reason you want to get this card — if you don’t have the Marriott Bonvoy Business Card, then you won’t be able to earn 30-40 elite nights toward status annually just from credit cards.

 Is The Marriott Business Card Worth It?

-There are many great small business credit cards, so is the Marriott Bonvoy Business Card right for your business?
+Many great small business credit cards exist, so is the Marriott Bonvoy Business Card right for your business?
 First, let me say that I wouldn’t be using this as a primary business credit card for spending.
-That’s simply because the card doesn’t have a competitive rewards structure for business spending.
+That’s because the card doesn’t have an industry leading rewards structure for business spending.

-That being said, I absolutely think the card is worth applying for, and I also think it’s worth having the card for the perks that it offers.
-More specifically, I value the annual free night award significantly more than the annual fee of the card, so that alone is enough reason to get the card, in my opinion.
+That being said, I think the card is worth applying for, and I also think it’s worth having the card for its perks.
+More specifically, I value the annual free night award significantly more than the card’s annual fee, so that alone is enough reason to get the card, in my opinion.

 Let me cover a couple of other aspects of this card — how does this compare to Marriott’s personal cards, and what other business cards should you be considering?